Discrimination Under Kentucky Law

 How Does Employment Discrimination Occur?

-Employment discrimination can occur if the employer treats an employee unfairly based on their membership in a class that is legally protected.
-Race, gender, religion, familial status and national origin are examples of some traits that employers may not use when evaluating you.
-To prove employment discrimination in Bowling Green, Kentucky, the plaintiff needs to be able to show that the employer's intent to treat them unfairly was motivated by their protected status.
+Employment discrimination can occur if the employer treats an employee unfairly based on their membership in a category that is legally protected.
+Race, gender, religion, familial status and national origin are examples of some traits that employers can not use when evaluating you.
+To show employment discrimination in Bowling Green, Kentucky, the plaintiff needs to be able to show that the employer's intent to treat them unfairly was motivated by their protected status.

 How can Employment Discrimination be Proven in Kentucky?

-Because it involves filing a claim with specified agencies, the procedure for pursuing employment discrimination claims can be complicated.
-An attorney in Bowling Green, Kentucky can assist you in filing on time, as well as pursuing other remedies that are available to you while your claim is pending.
+Because it involves filing a claim with specificed agencies, the procedure for pursuing employment discrimination claims can be complicated.
+An attorney in Bowling Green, Kentucky can help you in filing on time, as well as pursuing other remedies that are available to you while your claim is pending.